Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 		altair_thoreer_parameters.pysh

-2) Run MultiMin for a solid log analysis model using the typical minerals found in the Arab D reservoir; Limestone, Dolomite, Anhydrite and Illite.
-With MultiMin we always use environmentally corrected log data and use the calculated uncertainties for each log curve employed in the analysis.
+2) Typically, we run MultiMin for a solid log analysis model using the minerals found in the Arab D reservoir; Limestone, Dolomite, Anhydrite with Illite.
+Having learned MultiMin from Stepehen Cheshire, the author of MultiMifn, we always use environmentally corrected log data and use  calculated uncertainties for each log curve employed in the analysis.
+Stephen called this the 'Rifle Drill' approach to MultiMin.

-To serve as an example we have created a python loglan that utilizes Scipy Optimize to estimate lithology:
+We cannot show the MultiMin code for Optimization; but to serve as an example, we have created a python loglan that utilizes Scipy Optimize to estimate lithology:

    		optimize_lith.pysh

-This loglan first uses digitized chartbook data as the basis for our kNN Porosity (PHIT) and Rho Matrix density calculations used in the analysis.
-Once we estimate PHIT, we then use Scipy Optimize (minimize) to estimate our carbonate lithology.
+This loglan first uses digitized chartbook data as the basis for our kNN Porosity (PHIT) and Rho Matrix density calculations used in this analysis.
+Once PHIT is estimated, then we then use Scipy Optimize (minimize) to optimize on our carbonate lithology.

-Our primary function is the following in Scipy trying to estimate volumes of Calcite and Dolomite.
+The primary function employed in Scipy is shown below.
+It is trying to estimate volumes of Calcite and Dolomite.

 	fun = lambda x: (RHOB2 - (2.52*vol_illite + 2.71*x[0]+2.847*x[1]+PHIT*FD)) + (TNPH - (0.247*vol_illite + 0*x[0]+0.005*x[1]+PHIT*1))